nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 Manual Upgrade Procedure
 ------------------------

+Manually upgrading ownCloud is a fairly simple procedure, and easy to reverse if you make a mistake because your old ownCloud files are preserved, so if something goes wrong all you have to do is copy them back to their original locations.

 Start by putting your server in maintenance mode.
-Do this by entering your ``owncloud/config/config.php`` file and changing ``'maintenance' => false,`` to ``'maintenance'
+Do this by entering your ``owncloud/config/config.php`` file and changing ``'maintenance' => false,`` to ``'maintenance' => true,``.
-=> true,``.
 This prevents new logins, and logged-in users can't make any further requests.

 1. If you are upgrading to a major release, for example from 7.0.5 to 8.0, you must review all third party applications (not core apps), for